Anthony D. Smith: Biography

+Scholarship

 Nationalism

 Smith argues that nationalism draws on the pre-existing history of the "group", an attempt to fashion this history into a sense of common identity and shared history.
 That is not to say that this history should be academically valid or cogent, but Smith asserts that many nationalisms are based on historically flawed interpretations of past events and tend to mythologise small, inaccurate parts of their history.
 Moreover, Smith reasons that nationalistic interpretations of the past are frequently fabricated to justify modern political and ethnic positions.

 Nationalism, according to Smith, does not require that members of a "nation" should all be alike, but only that they should feel an intense bond of solidarity to the nation and other members of their nation.
 A sense of nationalism can inhabit and be produced from whatever dominant ideology exists in a given locale.
 Nationalism builds on pre-existing kinship, religious, and belief systems.
 Smith describes the ethnic groups that form the background of modern nations as "ethnie".

+While generally accepting nationalism as a modern phenomenon, Smith argued in 1993 that the collective identity of the Jews in the late Second Temple period makes it necessary to consider the possibility of "a form of religious nationalism, before the onset of modernity."
+Later, in 2008, he wrote that Jewish nationalism emerged under Roman rule with the Zealots and during the Bar Kokhba Revolt.